kgiszczak/shale/README.md

 :warning: Only **[Draft 2020-12](https://json-schema.org/draft/2020-12/schema)** JSON Schema is supported

-To generate Shale data model from JSON Schema use:
+To generate Shale data model from JSON Schema use `Shale::Schema.from_json`.
+You can pass `root_name: 'Foobar'` to change the name of the root type and `namespace_mapping: {}` to map schemas to Ruby modules:

 ```ruby
 require 'shale/schema'